50 Bucket List-worthy Romantic Getaways Around the World

 Daufuskie Island, South Carolina

 This tiny island is only accessible by boat, offering a perfectly secluded romantic getaway.
 Stay a few nights at the 1873 Lighthouse, a real lighthouse that has a 40-foot tower, plus a fireplace and clawfoot bathtub, as well as a rocking chair-lined porch with views of the Calibogue Sound.
 Take a trip by bike or horseback on the beach with Daufuskie Island Trail Rides.
-For dinner, visit the newly opened Melrose Beach Club with oceanfront views.
+For dinner, visit the Melrose Beach Club, which has great oceanfront views.

 This beautiful southern city has something for every couple.
 Book a room at The Bohemian Hotel Savannah Waterfront, and take a stroll along the river.
-Be sure to get some delicious southern food while you're in town — Atlantic, The Grey, and Mrs. Wilkes Dining Room are all great options.
-In the evening, take a romantic walk through Forsyth Park and admire the stunning architecture of the nearby homes.
+Be sure to get some delicious southern food while you're in town, and after dinner, take a romantic walk through Forsyth Park and admire the stunning architecture of the nearby homes.

 Nova Scotia, Canada